ZenRows/scrapy-zenrows-middleware/README.md

             )
 ```

-For more information and supported parameters, check out how our [features](https://docs.zenrows.com/scraper-api/features/).
+For more information and supported parameters, check out our [Scraper API features](https://docs.zenrows.com/scraper-api/features/).

-**Using Custom Headers**
+#### Using Custom Headers

 You must set the `custom_headers` parameter to true in your request to use customized headers.
 This tells ZenRows to include your custom headers while managing critical browser-based headers.

 For example, the following adds the referer header: